smikell/solitaire/README.md

 ## The Game (Add desc/instructions + info + goals for future)

 Another name for this game is Patience, and this implementation of the game certainly requires it.

+1. Download repository file by clicking the green button in the top right corner 1a.
+You can skip this step if you just clone the repository as shown below

+2. Redirect to the folder in Terminal or whatever Shell you are using 2a.
+Going the clone route,